Many high schools offer High School Adult Diploma Programs for adults over 21 with highly flexible methods.

 These university-backed programs may offer quite a few advantages, for example, the expertise of college-level professors or access to for-credit college classes.

 Students who engage in online high school programs must take their studies just as seriously as they would have to at a brick-and-mortar school.
-See also this post about how to become a law enforcement officer with a high school or GED diploma.
+See also this post about how to become a law enforcement officer with a GED or high school diploma.

 Even when you’ve already secured your GED, earning your high school diploma may be a good option as it is preferred when applying to branches of the U.S. armed forces.

 Yes, that is very well possible.
 We know that Stanford and Brigham Young University are offering robust and accredited online high school programs, and a new program from George Washington looks promising.

 Students who subscribe to a university-backed online high school may have some advantages over students who attend other online high schools because their high school diplomas are supported by these universities, and quite a few of these students are welcomed in top-tier colleges.

 Of course, this reputation comes at a price.
 Just like the universities that back these high school programs, the price is considerable.
 For example, tuition at GW’s high school program costs $9,995 per year.